 Camp New Heights was started with the purest of intentions: to help kids navigate nutrition and give them skills and tools to eat, exercise, and understand their bodies.
 We saw what other camps were doing and saw just how antiquated their techniques were and knew there was a better way.
-Some camps have been around for 50+ years and they are pretty set in their bureaucratic ways.
-Lots of camps are running on outdated ideologies, questionable practices, and traditions that may be steeped in satisfying tradition rather than what kids will actually enjoy.
 We are relatively young at five years old and we're proud of our ability to innovate and adapt every year, week, and day to maximize our program for the enjoyment and enrichment of our campers.
 Our guiding light is what's best for our campers, not fulfilling some tradition that is not to the benefit of campers.

 Our goal is to provide the penultimate summer camp experience for our campers and equip them with the skills and tools to ensure that they can carry over what they learn at camp into their lives at home.
 Unlike many camps in the health and wellness/fitness and nutrition space our success is not based on campers returning year after year because they have fallen back into habits that predated their stay at camp.
 Our tiered program offerings allow campers to return and level up each year that they attend.
 Our success is not based on beginner campers returning as beginners the following year because they have returned to their previous eating habits or regained weight that they lost at camp.
 If a camper attends camp as a beginner our goal is to give them sustainable tools to be able to continue their journey once they return home from camp.
 This ideology is extended to our intermediate and advanced programs as well, we are always in pursuit of reaching new heights and upward mobility.